 To complement the DIT, the NIST DART-MS Forensics Database has also been created.
 The database is an evaluated collection of mass spectra of compounds of interest to the forensics community (e.g. seized drugs, cutting agents, etc.) collected either by NIST scientists or by collaborating laboratories.
 The database, which is freely available and regularly updated, provides mass spectra for over 800 compounds.
 The database, which can be downloaded at https://chemdata.nist.gov/dokuwiki/doku.php?id=chemdata:dart-library, can used with NIST MS Search software or is available as a general-purpose structure data file (.SDF) (doi.org/10.18434/mds2-2313) or with the newly released DIT.

 Development of methods for the analysis of different sample types is often one of the first things that needs to occur with the implementation of a new technique.
 To assist laboratories in these efforts, a suite of methods for the analysis of different compound and sample types has been, and continues to be, developed.
 Methods for the detection of fentanyl and other opioids, explosives, rodenticides, and even alcoholic beverages have been established.
 These efforts also include development and investigation of modification to DART-MS, such as thermal desorption (TD)-DART-MS or infrared thermal desorption (IRTD)-DART-MS which can provide more reproducible, more sensitive analysis of a wider range of compounds of interest.

 Method-related publications include:

 To further assist in providing the tools necessary for technology adoption, other, more practical, resources are also being developed.
-These resources include example documentation, such as validation plans and standard operating procedures, training resources such as workflows, and review publications that provide overviews of the technology, applications, and ongoing research.
+These resources include example documentation, such as validation plans and standard operating procedures, training resources, and publications that provide an overview of the technology, applications, and ongoing research.